davidikin45/AspNetCore.Mvc.MvcAsApi/README.md

 ```

 ## Invalid Model State
-* I recommend using options.ConfigureProblemDetailsInvalidModelStateFactory() as this adds traceId and timeGenerated to the Invalid Model State Problem Details.
+* I recommend using options.ConfigureProblemDetailsInvalidModelStateFactory() as this adds traceId and timeGenerated to the Invalid Model State Problem Details and also differentiates between 422 and 400 responses.
+400 returned if action parameters are missing otherwise 422 returned.
 * Pass true to add angular formatted errors to the Invalid Model State Problem Details also.

 ```